 As well as being a support helpline, Say It Loud also campaign and use their platform to educate others on how to create safe spaces for survivors of sexual violence by teaching them the right language to use, how to respond to sexual violence disclosures and hope to provide a space in which individuals can learn how to make survivors feel validated and heard.
 We also run a blog.
 Say It Loud focusses on recovery, understanding your emotions and being in touch with yourself, this is something we reflect within our writing.
 Our writers typically share a contemporary and new approach to topics such as current affairs and life advice.
 We encourage a transparent and informed voice, using reliable sources for detailed articles (and balance when it comes to opinion pieces).

-I have found that as a society, we refuse to speak about sexual violence and feel this does more damage than good.
-When we encourage victims of sexual violence to not speak up about their experiences, we are telling them that they won't be believed, their experiences were not "bad enough" and that the victim themselves should hold the shame.
-This has a huge impact on the survivor - often isolating themselves from others and attempting to avoid their trauma can cause severe mental health issues, physical health concerns, and unfortunately, suicide.
+I have found that, as a society, we refuse to speak about sexual violence and feel this does more damage than good.
+When we encourage survivors of sexual violence to not speak up about their experiences, we are telling them that they won't be believed, their experiences weren't "bad enough," and that the survivors themselves should hold the shame.
+This has a huge impact on the survivor; often, isolating themselves from others and attempting to avoid their trauma can cause severe mental health issues, physical health concerns, and unfortunately, suicide.
 I believe that we should encourage and empower survivors to speak about their experiences and seek the support they rightfully deserve.

 We aim to help support in dismantling rape culture and creating safe spaces across the UK within institutions so all survivors feel heard and believed.